influxdata/docs-v2/content/v2.0/organizations/buckets/update-bucket.md

 ---
 title: Update a bucket
 seotitle: Update a bucket in InfluxDB
-description: Update a bucket's name or retention policy.
+description: Update a bucket's name or retention policy in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: Update a bucket